 “Tribal Peoples for Tomorrow’s World” rejects stereotypes of tribal people as "primitive" or “exotic."
 Their life choices are conscious decisions, ground-breaking, but entirely unrecognized, contributions to the world.
 We're looking for images that show they are a key part of human diversity, and that their survival is in everyone’s interest.

 Terms and conditions:

-- By submitting images you agree to give Survival International permission to print them in Survival’s 2017 calendar, and for the images to be used only for:
+- By submitting images you agree to give Survival International permission to print them in Survival’s 2020 calendar, and for the images to be used only for:

-- By entering the competition all entrants confirm that their entries are their own original work, that they own the copyright in it, and that they haven’t infringed third party rights.
+- By entering the competition all entrants confirm that their entries are their own original work, that they own the copyright in it, that they haven’t infringed third party rights.

 Survival photographic policy: